A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 \subsubsection{Discussion}

+Recommender systems are a typical use case for BDL in that they often require both thorough understanding of high-dimensional signals (e.g., text and images) and principled reasoning on the conditional dependencies among users/items/ratings.

-CDL is the first hierarchical Bayesian model to bridge the gap between state-of-the-art deep learning models and RS.
-By performing deep learning collaboratively, CDL and its variants can simultaneously extract an effective deep feature representation from content and capture the similarity and implicit relationship between items (and users).
+In this regard, CDL, as an instantiation of BDL, is the first hierarchical Bayesian model to bridge the gap between state-of-the-art deep learning models and recommender systems.
+By performing deep learning collaboratively, CDL and its variants can simultaneously extract an effective deep feature representation from high-dimensional content and capture the similarity and implicit relationship between items (and users).
 The learned representation may also be used for tasks other than recommendation.
 Unlike previous deep learning models which use a simple target like classification \cite{DBLP:journals/acl/KalchbrennerGB14} and reconstruction \cite{DBLP:journals/jmlr/VincentLLBM10}, CDL-based models use CF as a more complex target in a probabilistic framework.

 As mentioned in Section \ref{sec:intro}, \emph{information exchange} between two components is crucial for the performance of BDL.
 In the CDL-based models above, the exchange is achieved by assuming Gaussian distributions that connect the hinge variables and the variables in the perception component (drawing the hinge variable $\v_j \sim \NM(\X_{\frac{L}{2},j*}^T,\lambda_v^{-1}\I_K)$ in the generative process of CDL, where $\X_{\frac{L}{2}}$ is a perception variable), which is simple but effective and efficient in computation.
-Among the five CDL-based models in Table \ref{table:summary}, three of them are HV models and the others are LV models, according to the definition of Section \ref{sec:general}.
-Since it has been verified that the HV CDL significantly outperforms its ZV counterpart \cite{CDL}, we can expect extra performance boost from the LV counterparts of the three HV models.
+Among the eight CDL-based models in Table \ref{table:summary}, six of them are HV models and the others are LV models, according to the definition of Section \ref{sec:general}.
+Since it has been verified that the HV CDL significantly outperforms its ZV counterpart \cite{CDL}, we can expect additional performance boost from the LV counterparts of the six HV models.

-Besides efficient \emph{information exchange}, the designs of the models also meet the i.i.d. requirement on the distribution concerning hinge variables discussed in \ref{sec:general} and are hence easily parallelizable.
-In some models to be introduced later, we will see alternative designs to enable efficient and i.i.d. information exchange between the two components of BDL.
+Besides efficient \emph{information exchange}, the model designs also meet the independence requirement on the distribution concerning hinge variables discussed in Section \ref{sec:general} and are hence easily parallelizable.
+In some models to be introduced later, we will see alternative designs to enable efficient and independent information exchange between the two components of BDL.